 While it needed some more work, the dry track sounded surprisingly good.
 It would probably be ok if I just left it as is.
 But I eventually decided that I wanted it to sound like it was being played through a bass guitar amplifier.
 I also wanted to reduce the faint noise that was audible when the bass track played alone.
 But I didn’t need to be too aggressive with the editing, because any noise in the bass track was adequately masked by the other tracks.

 In a previous mix, I used an electric guitar with a synth pickup to simulate an acoustic guitar sound.
-It’s fine for live work, but I wasn’t particularly happy with it here.
+It’s fine for live work, but I wasn’t particularly happy with how it sounded.
 So, I opted to just record this part again, but with a real acoustic guitar.
 This entailed a few matters that needed attending.

 The reason why I first used a guitar synth was to not worry about acoustic considerations.
 Like everyone else in the project, I don’t have a professional grade audio studio at home.
 I can hear just about any noise outside or inside.
 I also don’t have a room with honest to goodness acoustic treatment.
 What I do have is some space in the middle of my house which I haven’t gotten to cleaning up.
 It worked out surprisingly well.
 In fact, I hadn’t noticed that it was lightly raining while I was recording until I took off my headphones.
 Luckily, the sound of the rain wasn’t picked up.